NunoNeto77/bubble-store/README.md

 # bubble-store

 This is a Front End project that I did at Mindera School.
-It is an e-commerce that sells FUNKO POP from Naruto and Fairy Tail
+It is an e-commerce that sells FUNKO POP from Naruto and Fairy Tail.
+You can add items to a car.
+Filter and sort products by price.
+Search for products.